What Is Heartworm?

 Who gets Heartworm?

 Dogs, cats, and wild animals living where mosquitoes thrive.
-Heartworm has been found in all regions.
+This disease has been found in all regions.

 How Can It Be Prevented?

 Heartworm is preventable with an inexpensive, chewable pill available with a prescription.
 This is administered monthly and recommended year round to prevent other intestinal parasites such as roundworms and hookworms.

 Our hospital carries Heartgard Plus, which also protects against roundworms and hookworms.
 Heartgard Plus is a soft chew that contains real beef and is well tolerated by most dogs.
 There is a wide safety margin for all dogs and it has been approved for use in puppies as young as 6 weeks of age, small dogs regardless of weight, pregnant or breeding dogs, stud dogs, and all breeds of dogs, including collies.